Àlex Moreno

 Alexandre "Àlex" Moreno Lopera (/es/; born 8 June 1993) is a Spanish professional footballer who plays as a left-back or left winger for club Girona.

-He spent most of his career with Rayo Vallecano and Betis, achieving La Liga totals of 146 games and six goals over six seasons and winning the 2021–22 Copa del Rey with the latter club.
+He spent most of his career with Rayo Vallecano and Betis, achieving La Liga totals of 177 games and six goals over seven seasons and winning the 2021–22 Copa del Rey with the latter club.
 In January 2023, he signed with Aston Villa, who loaned him to Nottingham Forest one year later.

 Moreno represented the Catalonia national side, making his debut in May 2022.

 Club career

 Early years and Mallorca

 Born in Sant Sadurní d'Anoia, Barcelona, Catalonia, Moreno graduated from local Vilafranca's academy, making his senior debut in 2010–11 in the Tercera División.
 He signed with Barcelona in April 2011, being assigned to the youth side; he started his career as a winger.

 In July 2012, Moreno joined Segunda División B club Llagostera.
 He finished the campaign with 1,333 minutes of action, scoring twice.

 On 4 July 2013, Moreno moved to Mallorca, recently relegated to the second division.
 He played his first professional match on 18 August, in a 4–0 away loss against Sabadell in the Segunda División.

 Moreno scored his first goal in division two on 4 January 2014, the last in a 2–2 draw at Las Palmas.
 He featured regularly during the season, as his team narrowly avoided another drop.